catwithhumanface/HelpDesk/README.md

 ## Desription
 This is a blog created using PHP/OOP using the MVC architecture, Namespaces, PDO... and much more!

-It was created in order to help others wanting a basic Blog created in OOP with an MVC patern.
-This is not a complete advanced and complex blog, it's but a simple blog that you can use as a kind of blog framework for PHP to start your own project under a *good development pattern* and a *good development practice* and organization.
+This is not a complete advanced and complex blog, it's but a simple blog that you can use as a blog framework for PHP.

 ## Version
 1.0